Joli lives in the island nation of Cape Verde, in the capital city of Praia. She’s lived there for about 5 years–and it feels like home to her.

 The culture is so beautiful and so multi-faceted; I’m still learning about it.
 The music is amazing; I can’t get enough of it.
 For such a tiny country, there are so many genres!
 And the language on every island is unique.

 I love seeing brown people, people everywhere who look like me, black people owning property and businesses, running things.
-It’s so good, after going to and working in predominantly white schools and growing up in New England.
+It’s so refreshing to have a majority experience, after going to and working in predominantly white schools and growing up in New England.
 I love not having to explain myself, to be around other folks who get me.

 The first settlement, Cidade Velha, was the first port in the tropic, the start of the triangular slave labor trade.
 So if you’re black and American, there’s a good chance that your ancestors came through these islands.